Please use the menu below to navigate to any article section:

 5. Work Part-Time as an Apprentice

-Everyone is no doubt familiar with Donald Trump’s show The Apprentice.
+Everyone is no doubt familiar with the TV show The Apprentice.

-The winners get a chance to work with and learn from the Donald.
+The winners get a chance to work with and learn from Mentors.

 If you lack skills in an industry you think you’d like to work in, seek out a successful person in that industry and offer your services as an apprentice.